 Q. What must I submit in order to complete my application for financial aid upon return from a leave of absence?

 A. The financial aid application requirements for readmitted students are no different than the standard requirements.

-Q. When taking a leave of absence, do I need to do anything in regard to loans that I or my parents have received through Brown University, such as Perkins, Stafford, University or PLUS Loans?
+Q. When taking a leave of absence, do I need to do anything in regard to loans that I or my parents have received through Brown University, such as Perkins, Federal Direct Loan, University or PLUS Loans?